near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

-Once this transfer process has been completed open your MetaMask browser extension should show your new wETH balance.
+- Once this transfer process has been completed open your MetaMask browser extension and you should see your new wETH balance.
 Despite the different values in this screenshot it should look something similar to this depending on how much money you've deposited and swapped.

 <center>